September 2025

 Board Meetings

-The next Council meeting Thursday is July 10, 2025 @ 7:30-9:00 pm.
-Check the AIS Information Page for the Zoom link and to confirm the August meeting.
+The next Council meeting is Thursday, September 11, 2025 @ 7:30-9:00 pm.
+Check the AIS Information Page for the Zoom link.

-The next Board meeting is Thursday, July 17 @ 7:00-8:30 pm.
+The next Board meeting is Thursday, October 16 @ 7:00-8:30 pm.
 Check the AIS Information Page for the Zoom link.

 AIS Office &